An introduction to $p$-adic $L$-functions: The Coleman map

 where $T \subseteq V$ denotes any $\mathscr{O}_L$-lattice of $V$ stable under the action of the Galois group $\mathscr{G}_{\qp}$, and where as before the inverse limit is taken with respect to the corestriction maps in cohomology.
-Morally, Iwasawa cohomology groups are the groups where the local parts at $p$ of Euler systems of a global $p$-adic representation live.
+Morally, Iwasawa cohomology groups are the groups where the local part at $p$ of an Euler system of a global $p$-adic representation lives.
 Assuming that the representation is crystalline\footnote{Loosely, a $p$-adic representation of $\mathscr{G}_{\Qp}$ being \emph{crystalline} is a condition from $p$-adic Hodge theory that is the $p$-adic equivalent to an $\ell$-adic representation of $\mathscr{G}_{\Qp}$ (with $\ell \neq p$) being unramified.
-For the Galois representation attached to an elliptic curve $E$ defined over $\Q$, this amounts to asking that $E$ has good reduction at $p$.}, the Coleman map has been generalised by Perrin-Riou \cite{PR} and an extension of these results in the case of bad reduction can be found in \cite{RodriguesPhiGamma}.
+For the Galois representation attached to an elliptic curve $E$ defined over $\Q$, this amounts to asking that $E$ has good reduction at $p$.
+An extension of these results in the case of bad reduction can be found in \cite{RodriguesPhiGamma}.}, the Coleman map has been generalised by Perrin-Riou \cite{PR}.
 Under some choices, she constructed \emph{big logarithm maps}